 Note.
-Where the following requirements refer to "families" or "apartments," the requirement applies to apartment houses: where they refer to "persons" or "rooms." the requirement a, dies to hotels and places of detention.
+Where the following requirements refer to "families" or "apartments," the requirement applies to apartment houses; where they refer to "persons" or "rooms," the requirement applies to hotels and places of and apartment houses not more than 4 stories in height may have floor panels and non-bearing partitions of protected construction.
+See Orders 5100-A and 5100-B.